 Modernizing health system governance requires clarity and commitment in the following five areas: 1.
 Board Character; 2.
 Board Composition; 3.
 Board Orientation; 4.
 Board-CEO Dynamics; and 5.
 Board Management.

 Board Orientation: Importantly, boards own organizational strategy.
 Boards should devote at least fifty percent of their time to understanding, discussing and guiding both short-term (the next year) and longer-term (five-ten years) strategy.
-It is essential for boards to regularly examine the three-to-five biggest threats confronting the organization.
+It is essential for boards to regularly examine the three to five biggest threats confronting the organization.
 Beyond strategy, boards should develop meaningful “information architecture” with metrics that summarize organizational performance and highlight troublesome issues.
-There should be no more sub-committees than necessary (e.g. audit, compensation, human resources).
-Content experts from the board should chair sub-committees staffed with other board members.
-In depth oversight occurs in committees with results reported to the full board by committee chairs.
+There should be only necessary subcommittees (e.g. audit, compensation, human resources).
+Content experts from the board should chair subcommittees staffed with other board members.
+In-depth oversight occurs in committees with results reported to the full board by committee chairs.

 Board-CEO Dynamics: The board’s most important responsibilities are hiring, evaluating and guiding the organization’s CEO.
-The CEO selection process should incorporate strategy, capabilities assessment, organizational culture and succession planning to identify candidates that “fit”.
-Once selected, they must work with new CEOs to ensure their success.
+The CEO selection process should incorporate strategy, capabilities assessment, organizational culture and succession planning to identify candidates that fit.
+Once selected, the board must work with new CEOs to ensure their success.
 The old expression “It’s lonely at the top” rings true.
 CEOs often cannot share their deepest concerns with their leadership teams.
 For this reason, it makes sense to have board members provide perspective and give both personal and professional advice.
-The best boards provide a safe conduit for CEOs to unburden themselves and debate sensitive topics.
-They also hold “executive sessions” at each meeting, so members can discuss topics, observations and concerns without the CEO in attendance.
+The best boards provide a safe outlet for CEOs to unburden themselves and debate sensitive topics.
+They also hold executive sessions at each meeting, so members can discuss topics, observations and concerns without the CEO in attendance.
 Typically, board chairs share insights from executive sessions with CEOs to preserve trust and guide decision-making.